 So if you see a UFO, a ghost or recover from a life-threatening illness, forget trying to justify your position with quantum mechanics or zero-point energy and stand proudly behind your experience without trying to dress it in respectable scientific clothing.
 Those experiences are entirely respectable as they are, period.
 (I have personally witnessed many unusual phenomena and states of consciousness but feel no need to try to justify those experiences scientifically.
 It does not make them any more real and only indicates insecurity in the reality of our own experience.)

 99% of the time "alternative" modifications and additions to the scientific realitymap by those outside orthodox science do not stand up to even unbiased scientific scrutiny.
-However, the 1% that would hints at a potential scientific revolution just around the corner, if orthodox science is courageous enough to face those areas where it does not work.
+But the 1% hints at a potential scientific revolution just around the corner, if orthodox science is courageous enough to face those areas where it does not work.
 And the primary such area is the role of consciousness in affecting matter, because if this phenomenon is real then there are no closed or isolated systems.
 This means that the door is permanently left open for unusual experiences, exposing science as a realitymap rather than reality itself.
 (For more information on that 0.01%, you might read one of Dean Radin's books.)